mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

     Mark: and to have it train themed, didn't that like, keep your interest in the designing part of it up?
 Is that true?
     Ed:  Yeah.
     Mark: Because the whole theme of it.
 Just I know just your eyes lit up when you realised you could expand your interests into gaming.

+#### Appendix 4.x  - Extract of interaction between Molly and

+    Sonia:  That's Good!
+    Molly: Oh do you like it?
+    Sonia: Yeah
+    Molly: Thank you.
+I'm very proud of it.
+Concentrated extremely hard.
+The thing is, you can get quite consumed doing things like this can't you?
+    Sonia: Yeah
+    Molly: That's the problem at home I get a bit kind of lost.
+I can't get the knack of some things.
+It takes me so long to get it.
+I'm like  so excited.
+    - Both laugh.
+    Sonia: So are you going to do bits at home?
+When the kids are..
+    Molly: I tried and I lost it all.
+And you know when you just completely...
+And even Ne didn't know so I just ... what a shame..  hours ....
+(Laughs)

+    Molly: Lost time.
+Never mind.
+We live and we learn.

+    Molly: We’re finished.
+Right what’s next?
+Now I’m an expert pixel?
+Now I have to figure out how to get it in there don’t I?
+Without losing it I’ll be very upset.
+    Sonia:– Have you saved it?
+    Molly:– No I’ve not saved it.
+    Sonia:– Save there. (points to relevant button on screen)